evmenenkode/movie-rental-duration-prediction/README.md

 ## Project Structure

-.
+(```.
 ├── rental_info.csv # The dataset
 ├── rental_duration_prediction.ipynb # Jupyter notebook with the code
 ├── README.md # This file
-└── requirements.txt # Required Python packages
+└── requirements.txt # Required Python packages)

 ## Data Preprocessing
-1. Convert the rental_date and return_date columns to datetime format.
+1. Convert the `rental_date` and `return_date` columns to datetime format.
 2. Calculate the rental length in days.
 3. Create dummy variables for special features:
-- deleted_scenes: 1 if the special feature includes "Deleted Scenes", otherwise 0.
+   - `deleted_scenes`: 1 if the special feature includes "Deleted Scenes", otherwise 0.
-- behind_the_scenes: 1 if the special feature includes "Behind the Scenes", otherwise 0.
+   - `behind_the_scenes`: 1 if the special feature includes "Behind the Scenes", otherwise 0.
-4. Drop unnecessary columns (rental_date, return_date, special_features).
+4. Drop unnecessary columns (`rental_date`, `return_date`, `special_features`).
 ## Model Training and Evaluation
-1. Separate the features (X) and target variable (y).
+1. Separate the features (`X`) and target variable (`y`).
-2. Standardize the features using StandardScaler.
+2. Standardize the features using `StandardScaler`.
 3. Split the data into training and testing sets.
 4. Define a set of regression models:
    - Linear Regression
    - Ridge Regression
    - Lasso Regression
    - Decision Tree Regressor
    - Random Forest Regressor
    - Gradient Boosting Regressor
-5. Perform hyperparameter tuning using GridSearchCV to find the best parameters for each model.
+5. Perform hyperparameter tuning using `GridSearchCV` to find the best parameters for each model.
 6. Evaluate each model on the test set.
 7. Identify and save the best model based on the lowest MSE.